The Ladies Man (2000 film): Box office

-The film opened at No. 4 at the North American box office making US$5.4 million in its opening weekend.
+The film opened at number four at the North American box office making $5.4 million in its opening weekend.

 Reception

 The Ladies Man was heavily panned by critics.
 Rotten Tomatoes gives the film a score of 11% based on reviews from 73 critics, with an average rating of 3.2/10.
 The critical consensus reads, "The Ladies Man joins the growing list of mediocre movies based on SNL skits.
 It just doesn't have enough material to last the length of the movie."
-Roger Ebert gave the film 1 star out of a possible 4: "The character, with his disco suits and giant afro, is funny on TV--but then so are most of the recurring "SNL" characters; that's why the show recycles them.
+Roger Ebert gave the film 1 star out of a possible 4: "The character, with his disco suits and giant afro, is funny on TV—but then so are most of the recurring "SNL" characters; that's why the show recycles them.
 At feature length, Leon loses his optimistic charm and slogs through a lame-brained formula story that doesn't understand him."